thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 ### `SELECT` clause

-In Knex, the [`select()` method](http://knexjs.org/#Builder-select) accepts an optional list of column names as arguments and adds them to the `SELECT` clause of a query.
+In Knex, the [`select()` method](http://knexjs.org/#Builder-select) accepts an optional list of column names as string arguments and adds them to the `SELECT` clause of a query.
 When no arguments are specified, it defaults to `*`.
 The response of a `SELECT` query will resolve the promise with an array of objects for the matching rows in a table.

 In the `index.js` file, write and save the following code.